devcode1981/File-Provider-Storage/README.md

 ## Post-installation

-First install the requirements for development kit, then start Redis, PostgreSQL, NGINX, and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:
+First install the requirements for development kit, then start Redis, PostgreSQL and GitLab-Workhorse by running the command below in the root of the gitlab-development-kit project:

     bundle install